-Customer sentiment is largely negative, with many finding the restaurant to be overpriced and not living up to its reputation or hype.
-While the ambiance is often acknowledged, the food quality and value are frequently criticized.
+Customer feedback is largely negative, with many finding the restaurant to be overpriced and lacking in food quality.
+While the ambiance is noted as grand, it often doesn't justify the cost.

 Important Note